 2 Wording of Questions

-A Question 1/17 – Security standardization strategy and coordination
+A Question 1/17 – Security standardization strategy, incubation and coordination

 (Continuation of Question 1/17)

 1 Motivation

 Security threats to telecommunication, and Information and Communication Technologies (ICTs) and infrastructure remain increasingly complex.
 Efforts over the years to secure the infrastructure have been somewhat fragmented and reactionary, and so far have not produced the desired level of protection against threats in a timely manner.
 The economic impact of such attacks and threats has been huge, resulting in several financial and organizational losses to governments and entities.
 Intensive, continuous and focused efforts are essential to combat these threats.